STOM-Group/stom.chkwon.net/julia/julia.md

 - [Install Guide for **Windows**](julia_install_windows)
 - [Install Guide for **Mac OS X**](julia_install_mac)

-Read also the JuliaOpt page.
 When you are ready, there are basically two methods to run your Julia script:

 - In your Command Prompt or Terminal, enter `C:> julia your-script.jl`
 - In your Julia prompt, enter `julia> include("your-script.jl")`